Australian Higher Education Graduation Statement

-Where a Vice-Chancellor's Commendation, or from 14 December 2017 a Macquarie University Award for Academic Excellence (effective from 14 December 2017), is awarded, it will be the first prize to be listed unless a University Medal has been awarded, in which case it will be the second prize to be listed.
+Where a Vice-Chancellor's Commendation, or Macquarie University Award for Academic Excellence (effective from 14 December 2017), is awarded, it will be the first prize to be listed unless a University Medal has been awarded, in which case it will be the second prize to be listed.

 Any remaining prizes will be listed chronologically.

 Where a scholarship is to be included, it will be listed with its full title and the first year to which it relates.

 Where multiple prizes or scholarships are awarded in the same year, they will be listed alphabetically.

 Student members of Academic Senate, Committees of Academic Senate, or Faculty Boards will have the years of membership and name of the committee listed.

 Where a prize related to the Award is awarded after graduation, a free AHEGS replacement may be requested.
 In all cases, the original AHEGS must be received by the University before the replacement will be issued.

 Where no prize or scholarship has been awarded, the Special Achievements, Recognition and Prizes sub-heading will not be displayed.

 Additional achievements relating to both curricular and co-curricular activity may be included on the AHEGS, These will be assessed by the AHEGS Steering Committee from time to time, and recommended to the Registrar for approval.
 Approved achievements will be recorded in a Schedule to this Policy.